Find out how credit repair works and whether enlisting a credit repair company will work for you.

 - Writs and summons.
 These listings relate to instances where you have been summoned to court to settle a debt.
 They stay on record for five years.

 - Court judgments.
 Court judgements including bankruptcies, personal insolvencies or debt agreements can stay on file for five years or longer, depending on when the case is officially resolved.
-For instance, bankruptcy goes off record two years from your date of discharge or five years from your date of bankruptcy, whenever is later.
+For instance, bankruptcy goes off record two years from your date of discharge or five years from your date of bankruptcy, whichever is later.

 - Credit enquiries.
 Applications for any form of credit (including personal loans, mortgages and even utilities) can remain on your credit report for up to five years, regardless of whether they are approved.
 That’s why it’s important to only apply for credit you have a high change of being approved for, and to space out your applications over time.